 Are cover letters necessary anymore?
 There are some who claim that the Internet era has made them obsolete.
 And when you're applying to dozens of jobs online, it isn't worth the extra effort; all that employers look at are the resumes.

 Don't believe them.
 A resume alone will rarely get you the job-- no matter how stellar your credentials.
 The reality is that there are so many job applicants for each position you must distinguish yourself above and beyond the competition.
-A cover letter can help you do that very thing.
+A cover letter can help you do that very thing. customizing your resume for each job you're applying to.
+It's a fact that the HR scanning software systems look for direct word matches on your resume and this holds true for cover letters as well.

 unique cover letter for each opportunity you seek allows you to tell your story and showcase your value-add.
 Plus, it's a writing sample and if that competency is part of the job, this will be the first opportunity for you to showcase this strength.
 Likewise, it can also kill your chances if your letter is not up to par.